the-swerve/citizen/readme.md

 # citizen

-minimal and intelligent data models for your js parties with computed properties and change events.
+Minimal data models with change events and computed properties for your js views.

 Data models provided by citizen are _just_ data models.
-You can treat them like functional data structures.
-Rather than nesting services like syncing, validation, etc within the data model, use the data model as the _boundary_ between these services.
-For example, instead of `data.save()`, do `rest_route.save(data)`.
+They don't come with syncing or validation; other libraries can provide that.

 ie6+